I read this piece in the New York Times called “Why Women Do the Household Worrying” and it spun me off into thinking about the word “worry.”

 In the middle of the night, I’m often awakened by my 12-year-old dog, Pablo.
 Pablo has always been a worrier.
 Timid, cautious, conflict-avoiding.
 He wakes up in the wee hours, panting heavily and changing positions: on the floor, to the sofa, and back.
 We don’t know why he pants, just as we don’t know why he sometimes barks for no reason: shrill, urgent barks, usually directed at me.
 The vet believes he could be a) in pain b) having dementia c) both.

 There are many things for me to anticipate, identify, decide and monitor when it comes to Pablo.
 I refer to this cognitive load as me developing a “Grand Unifying Theory of Pablo.”
 I switch up the medications he takes, and the order he takes them.
 I add in new CBD products when I come across good reviews.
 I keep pill pouches and back-up meds in my dresser drawer so I don’t have to stumble downstairs in the dark.
 I try walking him at different times of day.
 I plug in nightlights in specific locations, moving them around to see if there’s a difference, not wanting him to wake up and not know where he is.
 I pull dirty clothes out of my hamper for him to lie on so my scent might make him feel reassured.
 I massage his neck and back every night before bed, removing his collar so he can stretch out fully.
 I tell him he’s a good dog.
 I tell him I love him very much.
-That he’s been such a wonderful family dog.
 I sometimes wait until he starts snoring.
 Sometimes, when I move to leave, he wakes up, and the process starts all over again.

 Despite all my efforts, he still wakes me with his panting and fuss-budgeting himself into new positions around the room.
 So, I throw off my covers and go to him.
 I slip him a CBD chew or another pill.
 I rub my fingers between his eyes and down his snout.
 I massage behind his ears.
 I let him dip his head into my neck, listen to him harrumph and snort.
 I murmur to him how I’m here, how I’m going to take of him.
 He closes his eyes, lays his head down on the throw pillow I’ve positioned for him just so.